mjrotter4445/Surfs-Up/README.md

 *for an Exciting Business Venture called the Surf n' Shake Shop in Hawaii*

 ## Project Overview
-This analysis project requires a quick build, quick turnaround data frame that pulls information from available Hawaiin Weather sites.
+This analysis project requires a quick build, quick turnaround data frame that pulls information from available Hawaiian Weather sites.

 ### Purpose
 The purpose of this analysis is to help W. Avy, a famous surfer and investor make important business decisions about opening an ice cream